-Our dedicated Employer Relationship team will assist you with the recruitment of your Apprentice and arranging of available government funding.
+As well as advising on the Levy, our dedicated Employer Relationship team assist companies of all sizes with the recruitment of your Apprentice, the design of an Apprenticeship programme to meet your skill requirements, and arranging of available government funding.

-Our Assessor team from the bridge between the Apprentice’s work and training obligations and will make regular visits to your workplace to ensure everything remains on track.
+Once you have Apprentices on programme, our Business Coach team form the bridge between the Apprentice’s work and training obligations.
+They will monitor the progression of your Apprentice and make regular visits to your workplace to ensure everything remains on track.

-“As Assessors our job is to make sure that both the apprentice and employer are enjoying the apprenticeship scheme and are on the right track to success.
-To help them feel confident and supported, each apprentice is visited at their workplace once a month to discuss their progress and any concerns they may have.
+“As Business Coaches our job is to make sure that both the apprentice and employer are enjoying the apprenticeship scheme and are on the right track to success.
+To help them feel confident and supported, each apprentice is visited at their workplace regularly to discuss their progress and any concerns they may have.
 Employers are welcome to join in with these sessions and encouraged to chat about their apprentice’s progression and any areas that could be worked on.”